 4.1.1.b When set to animations, rigs should not show any obvious creases or unusual deformations.

 4.1.2.a Bipedal animations should be ready to use with Unity’s default “Humanoid” avatar.

 4.1.2.b Projects of non-Bipedal animations need to include a demonstration mesh with a well documented rig breakdown so that users can create meshes designed for the animations.

 4.1.2.c Animations need to be sliced and named prior to submission.
 Submissions with a single long animation clip will be rejected.

 4.1.2.d Submissions including raw mocap data will be rejected.
-Any animations that are developed from mocap data need to be cleaned up into sliced and useable animations.
+Any animations that are developed from mocap data need to be cleaned up into sliced and usable animations.

-4.1.2.e Animations should should have fluid movement without any jarring transitions.
+4.1.2.e Animations should have fluid movement without any jarring transitions.

 4.1.3 Textures & Materials

 4.1.3.a Submissions that include .jpgs files will be rejected.
 Texture files need to be in a lossless compression format such as PNG, TGA, or PSD.